Communication & Sex: Before, During & After

 However, this depiction isn’t reality and often creates false expectations in ourselves and our partners.
 Communication for sex is important and valuable for both partners, or multiple partners, to have an enjoyable experience.
 Some reasons sexual partners don’t talk about sex include the following beliefs: talking about sex “ruins it”, it’s not appropriate or it’s uncomfortable, “they should already know what I like”, or “I might be shamed for what I like”.
 This topic can be an uncomfortable one to start.
 Which can be acknowledged by saying “talking about sex for me is…”

 However, understanding what you want from the sexual encounter, what sensations you want to feel, and how you want to feel about yourself are all topics to discuss with your partner.
-Below are some questions to open the dialogue and start having conversations before, during, and after engaging in sexual activities.
+Below are some questions our our sex therapists recommend to open the dialogue and start having conversations before, during, and after engaging in sexual activities.

 Before- Discuss what you would like from the sexual experience.
 Not all sexual experiences must include intercourse.
 It is up to the partners to discuss what they hope for, what would be fun to do, and what they desire.
 Consent; both partners must provide verbal, coherent, enthusiastic consent.
 Partners can say no at any time to any activity or change their mind during an activity.
 Talking before means both partners can be knowledgeable about how things may proceed.
 Some ways to start talking before include: